Apple File System: Space sharing

 APFS adds the ability to have multiple logical drives (referred to as volumes) in the same container where free space is available to all volumes in that container (block device).

 Limitations

 While APFS includes numerous improvements relative to its predecessor, HFS+, a number of limitations have been noted.

 Limited integrity checks for user data

 APFS does not provide checksums for user data.
 It also does not take advantage of byte-addressable non-volatile random-access memory.

 Performance on hard disk drives

-Enumerating files, and any inode metadata in general, is much slower on APFS when it is located on a hard disk drive.
+Enumerating files, and any inode metadata in general, is much slower on APFS when it is located on a hard disk drive (HDD).
 This is because instead of storing metadata at a fixed location like HFS+ does, APFS stores them alongside the actual file data.
-This fragmentation of metadata means more seeks are performed when listing files, acceptable for SSDs but not HDDs.
+On SSDs, this fragmentation of metadata is inconsequential due to their lack of moving parts, but on HDDs, it leads to substantial performance degradation as the drive's read/write heads must physically seek out scattered data fragments.

+Besides that, a key feature of APFS is "copy-on-write," which allows for rapid file duplication by creating references to the original data rather than copying it outright.
+This feature enables functionalities like snapshots and quick file copies.
+However, when files are modified after being copied, APFS creates new extents (data blocks) for the changes, leading to more fragmentation over time.
+This issue is exacerbated with applications like Time Machine, which creates multiple versions of files, further increasing fragmentation and slowing performance.
+As a result, APFS is generally not recommended for use on HDDs, particularly for workloads involving frequent file modifications, copying, or snapshot usage.

 Compatibility with Time Machine prior to macOS 11

 Unlike HFS+, APFS does not support hard links to directories.
 Since the version of the Time Machine backup software included in Mac OS X 10.5 (Leopard) through macOS 10.15 (Catalina) relied on hard links to directories, APFS was initially not a supported option for its backup volumes.
 This limitation was overcome starting in macOS 11 Big Sur, wherein APFS is now the default file system for new Time Machine backups (existing HFS+-formatted backup drives are also still supported). macOS Big Sur's implementation of Time Machine in conjunction with APFS-formatted drives enables "faster, more compact, and more reliable backups" than were possible with HFS+-formatted backup drives.